-To turn the system off, press the button located above the headlight switch.
-The "ASR OFF" light will come on and stay on.
-If the ASR system is limiting wheel spin when you press the button, the system won't turn off right away.
-It will wait until there's no longer a current need to limit wheel spin.
+To turn the system off, press the button located above the headlamp switch.
+The ASR OFF light will come on and stay on.
+If the ASR system is limiting wheel spin when you press the button, the system will turn off right away.

 You can turn the system back on at any time by pressing the button again.
-The "ASR OFF" light should go off.
+The ASR OFF light should go off.